Rosh-Q/Pixcel/CONTRIBUTING.md

 - Don't spam it will be labeled as spam
 - Share your ideas before making changes to code
 - Try to keep the code in the same format

+## Contribution made by Castle1992
+-Added the navbar with the inline AND internal CSS styling in /public/index.html.